Prajwal-Manjunath/Threat-Hunting-Simulation-Lab/README.md

 ---

-## ✅ Hypothesis Validation — Final
+## ✅ Hypothesis Validation Final

 > **The hypothesis is CONFIRMED.**

 An attacker embedded a malicious `postinstall` hook inside the npm package `healthchk-lib@1.0.1`.
-When Tom ran `npm install`, the hook automatically executed a hidden PowerShell command that downloaded a payload from a typosquatted domain and established persistence via a registry Run key — all without Tom performing any action beyond a routine package install.
+When Tom ran `npm install`, the hook automatically executed a hidden PowerShell command that downloaded a payload from a typosquatted domain and established persistence via a registry Run key; all without Tom performing any action beyond a routine package install.

 ---